adunkman/dunkman.me/app/content/puzzling/2026-nationals.md

 Individual competitions are held on 500pc unreleased Ravensburger puzzles, and competitors have an hour and a half to either complete or finish as much of the puzzle as possible.

 I will compete in the Individual A Prelimiary round, the first round of competition that determines your placement in finals.
-You will be able to see the [results on worldjigsaw.org](https://worldjigsawpuzzle.org/usajpa/nationals2026/individual/A).
+I'll be at table 103, and you will be able to see the [results on worldjigsaw.org](https://worldjigsawpuzzle.org/usajpa/nationals2026/individual/A).

 The competition will happen at 9:15am ET on Friday, March 27, 2026 and will be live streamed below.